magentabusiness/magentabusiness.github.io/docs/trendz/ai-widget-summary.md

 {% include images-gallery.html imageCollection="trendz-js-summary-module-install" %}

-Once the module is uploaded, you can easily reference it in the Actions section of your ThingsBoard widget.
+Once the module is uploaded, you can easily reference it in the Actions section of your IoT Hub widget.

-#### ThingsBoard v3.6–v3.8
+#### IoT Hub v3.6–v3.8
-In earlier ThingsBoard versions (v3.6–v3.8), JS Modules cannot be used directly in widget actions.
+In earlier IoT Hub versions (v3.6–v3.8), JS Modules cannot be used directly in widget actions.
 Instead, you will need to manually copy and paste a provided JavaScript module into your custom action.
 To download the custom Trendz Summary JavaScript module, use the following link (replace `<your-trendz-host:port>` with the URL of your own Trendz instance):
 ```
 http://<your-trendz-host:port>/apiTrendz/publicApi/download/custom-action-ai-summary.js